Jason Thomas (footballer)

-Jason Thomas (born 20 January 1997) is a Vanuatuan footballer who plays as a defender for Hekari United and the Vanuatu national team.
+Jason Thomas (born 20 January 1997) is a Vanuatuan footballer who plays as a defender for Vanuatu United and the Vanuatu national team.
 He made his debut for the national team in November 2015 in their 1–1 draw with Fiji.
 Besides Vanuatu, he has played in Solomon Islands, Fiji, New Zealand, Papua New Guinea, and Cambodia.

 Club career

 In 2013, he joined Nayland College.

 In 2015, he signed for Phnom Penh Crown.

 In 2017, he signed for Solomon Warriors.

 In 2020, he signed for Lautoka after receiving interest from Ba.

 International career

 Prior to his 2015 debut against Fiji for the senior national team, Thomas previously featured five times for the U-17 team at the 2013 OFC U-17 Championship where he scored twice, once salvaging a draw in their opening match against Papua New Guinea and once in a 3–1 victory against New Caledonia in their final group match.

 He was later called up to the Vanuatu national under-20 football team for the 2014 OFC U-20 Championship, where he played in four matches: a 1–0 victory over New Caledonia, a 0–0 draw with the Solomon Islands in the following group match, a 4–0 victory over American Samoa, where he was named as captain and a 2–2 draw with Fiji.